In this post:

 “The biggest benefits, both in terms of pollution reductions and in prices of the fuels being discussed.
 They are perceived in São Paulo and Campinas (where diesel oil is more expensive than it is in the rest of the State) as regions with greater potential for substituting diesel oil with LNG.
 Our results show that in São Paulo, LNG can be up to 60% cheaper than diesel oil,” said Dominique Mouette, Professor in the School of Arts, Sciences, and Humanities at the University of São Paulo (EACH-USP), in an RCGI press communiqué.
 Mouette is principal author of the article and leader of the RCGI project focusing on the viability of a Blue Corridor in São Paulo State.

-Researchers at the University of São Paulo (USP) in Brazil have shown that atmospheric pollutants restrict tree growth and the ecosystem services provided by trees, such as filtering pollution by absorbing airborne metals in their bark, assimilating CO2, reducing the heat island effect by attenuating solar radiation, mitigating stormwater runoff, and controlling humidity.
+Researchers at the University of São Paulo (USP) in Brazil have shown that atmospheric pollutants restrict tree growth.
+The ecosystem services provided by trees, such as filtering pollution by absorbing airborne metals in their bark.
+They also assimilate CO2, reducing the heat island effect by attenuating solar radiation, mitigating stormwater runoff, and controlling humidity.

 Using as a model the tipuana tree (Tipuana tipu), also known as rosewood or tipu, a tall tree with a large spreading canopy and ubiquitous in the city, the researchers measured the impact of air pollution and weather on tree growth in São Paulo.